MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/shared/token-openForm.md

 ## Return value

-On success, returns a promise object containing string.
+On success, returns a Promise object containing string.

-## Examples
+## Example

 The following sample code opens a new incident form with prepopulated values for certain fields like contact ID and description.